-If you have a flight booked, this article will look at the issue of flight delays and compensation and what you are entitled to if your trip gets disrupted.
+If you have a flight booked, this article will look at the issue of flight delays and compensation in 2024 and what you are entitled to if your trip gets disrupted.

 There are many reasons for a flight delay and many include airline strikes, system failures, air traffic control strikes and failures, bad weather and aircraft mechanical issues.

 But what are your rights if your flight gets delayed or cancelled?
 Let’s find out.

 Table of Contents

 Flight delays and compensation 2024: When to make a claim

 According to the Civil Aviation Authority, it appears you are entitled to compensation if your flight arrives more than three hours AFTER the scheduled arrival time, or if your flight is cancelled within 14 days of departure.

 If your flight is delayed by a couple of hours at the airport then you should be entitled to at least food vouchers.